alzahraaelsallakh/Infotainment-System-Yocto/README.md

 <a name="enableVideo"></a>
 ## Video setup

-  For displaying video in proper way you may need to set HDMI_MODE and HDMI_GROUP  in rpi-build/local.conf
+  For displaying video in a proper way you may need to set HDMI_MODE and HDMI_GROUP  in rpi-build/local.conf

 <a name="enableDebugging"></a>
 ## Adding debugging tools